 Medical dictation can shave off hours of documentation time each week if you have the correct workflow.
 But it takes time and practice to develop a system that allows you to get your notes done before leaving the office.
 What tips can you glean from physicians who have figured it out?

 One of the simplest yet least-discussed dictation best practices is to complete your notes while you’re still in the exam room.
-We hear the same thing from lots of physicians: dictating notes during patient visits makes it possible to keep up with a heavy documentation load while producing great results.
+We hear the same thing from many physicians: dictating notes during patient visits makes it possible to keep up with a heavy documentation load while producing excellent results.

 Making medical dictation easier

 If you use medical dictation to complete notes, you’ve likely encountered one of these workflow challenges:

 - You carry written notes with you and keep track of them until you have time to dictate them into the EMR.